SvenMb/gbrein_tnylpo/README.md

 * supports the full Z80 instruction set (including undocumented instructions and features)
-* supports (or at least tolerates) all BDOS calls of CP/M 2.2 and a few taken from CP/M 3 (mostly for date and time handling).
+* supports (or at least tolerates) all BDOS calls of CP/M 2.2 and a few taken from CP/M 3 (mostly for date and time handling)
 * supports all character handling BIOS calls of CP/M 2.2
 * provides a TPA size of 63.5KB
 * maps CP/M file operations to operations on files in the Unix file